scala/improvement-proposals/content/match-types-spec.md

 The quantitative study however revealed that we had to introduce support for abstract type constructors and for type member extractors.

 As already mentioned, the standard library itself contains an occurrence of an abstract type constructor in a pattern.
-Making that an error would mean declaring the standard library itself bankrupt, which was not a viable option.
+If we made that an error, we would have a breaking change to the standard library itself.
+Some existing libraries would not be able to retypecheck again.
+Worse, it might not be possible for them to change their code in a way that preserves their own public APIs.

-We tried to restrict abstract type constructor to never match on their own.
+We tried to restrict abstract type constructors to never match on their own.
-Instead, we wanted them to stay *stuck* until they could be instantiated to a concrete type constructor.
+Instead, we wanted them to stay "stuck" until they could be instantiated to a concrete type constructor.
 However, that led some existing tests to fail even for match types that were declared legal, because they did not reduce anymore in some places where they reduced before.

 Type member extractors are our biggest pain point.
 Their specification is complicated, and the implementation as well.
-Our quantitative study showed that they were however "often" used (10 occurrences spread over 4 libraries).
+Our quantitative study showed that they were however used at least somewhat often (10 occurrences spread over 4 libraries).
 In each case, they seem to be a way to express what Scala 2 type projections (`A#T`) could express.
 While not quite as powerful as type projections (which were shown to be unsound), match types with type member extractors delay things enough for actual use cases to be meaningful.